-The PIN Bureau provides a range of services to professional news organizations seeking to engage with diverse audiences in new ways.
-It is led by Rebecca Blatt, who teaches the tools and practices of citizen engagement as well as critical research and analytical skills.
+The Cronkite School’s Public Insight Network Bureau provides a range of services to professional news organizations seeking ways to make their reporting more personal and engage with diverse audiences in new ways.

 Created by American Public Media, PIN increases public participation in newsgathering and encourages journalistic collaboration.